AlexMalvo/AlexMalvo/README.md

 =================================================================================================================================
 *  🗓  I'm 18 years old
 * 🌍  I live in St. Petersburg, Russia
-* 🎓  I am studying at ITMO University on the Bachelor's degree program in Artificial Intelligence Engineering
+* 🎓  I am studying at ITMO University on the Bachelor's degree program in Engineering of Artificial Intelligence
 * ✉️  You can contact me at [227ad44@gmail.com](mailto:227ad44@gmail.com)

 ***